Laravel 5.4

 Stories

 Stories group a set of tasks under a single, convenient name, allowing you to group small, focused tasks into large tasks.
-For instance, a deploy
+For instance, a deploy story may run the git and composer tasks by listing the task names within its definition:

 Once the story has been written, you may run it just like a typical task: